 Journal of Museum Ethnography

-The Journal of Museum Ethnography (JME) serves as the authoritative publication for museum ethnography in the United Kingdom.
-Although based in the UK, it has a broad international scope, frequently featuring articles on global culture collections from around the world.
+The Journal of Museum Ethnography (JME) is the leading publication for museum ethnography in the UK.
+While UK-based, it has a broad international scope and regularly features articles on global cultural collections from around the world.

 Image courtesy of the Museum of Archaeology and Anthropology, University of Cambridge.